Community Patients' Agencies

 Right now there is yet another book out about how medicine failed someone, Collateral Damage by Dan Walter (links to Amazon).
 Walter researched what went wrong with his wife's health care and uncovered the dangerous, unethical, and money-driven dark heart poisoning health care.
 We are grateful for his good work on that, but one reviewer said you should read it because it may save your life.
-How?
-Can it tell you about your personal doctor and the others to whom your doctor sends you so that you will know how safe they are?

-The response to it from health care professionals is predictable - calls for more ethical training, rooting out fraud, creating a culture of reporting, transparency, etc. (see Prof. Bryan Sexton for another example of that).
+The response to the book from health care professionals is predictable - calls for more ethical training, rooting out fraud, creating a culture of reporting, transparency, etc. (see Prof. Bryan Sexton for another example of that).
 Same old, same old.
 Never have I seen anyone in medicine figure out that they always have the same responses and they never make things better.

 No number of studies or accounts of the experience of patients overcomes their confidence in themselves to be good people who see what is wrong and fix it.
 The psychology of care giving is extremely powerful for both the giver and the receiver.
 So they believe in themselves and we are seduced into believing what they believe even when they wreck our lives.